 The lure of internet convenience for booking larger trips quickly turns into confusion, indecisiveness and anxiety.
 Many put off making decisions that end up costing them money.
 Others book at the wrong time and don't get the best prices.
 Some make fundamental organisational errors that sour their holiday experience.

-Some people are surprised to learn that travel agents still exist.
-The reality is that travel agents are necessary to help people organise their travel.
+Some people are surprised to learn that real, professional travel agents still exist.
+The reality is that travel agents are quite often necessary to help people organise their travel.

-Not everyone wants to sell their own house even though you can buy and sell properties direct online.
+Not everyone wants to or can sell their own house even though it is possible to sell a property direct online.
 Most use a real estate agent for something as important as that.
 The same applies to travel.

 Many of the trips we organise are in the $10,000 to $30,000 range.
 Those travellers want expert assistance.
 They engage a travel agent who knows more about the process than they do.

-DIY travel agents usually "book in a vacuum" which means they book travel without having a background of facts and knowledge to guide the decisions being made.
+DIY travellers "book in a vacuum" which means they book travel without having a background of facts and knowledge to guide the decisions being made.
 They are usually driven by an obsession to get everything "one the cheap" which leads to bad decisions.

-Many travellers have very limited experience in deciding what is best for them because of a lack of knowledge and experience.
-Unlike travel agents who are handling travel enquiries and organising travel all day, every day, the DIY traveller ends up making wrong choices and decisions for lack of awareness of better value alternatives.
+Most have very limited experience in deciding what is best for them because of a lack of knowledge and experience.
+Unlike travel agents who are handling travel enquiries and organising travel all day, every day, the DIY traveller ends up making wrong choices and decisions for lack of awareness of the best value alternatives.
 Hence the vacuum.

 A good example of "booking in a vacuum" is flight bookings.
 The majority of people who book flights themselves have no idea of how the airlines operate.
 They pay too much without even realising it because they don't know the rules for best timing or they get caught by the tricks used by airlines and third-party sites to get you to book urgently at their higher prices.